Assessment of needs

 When it comes to assessments, here is what the Standards say:

-You can find a link to the Standards here.
+You can find the full SDS Standards here.

 The law about social care support is called the Social Care (Self Directed Support) (Scotland) Act 2013.